itential/itential-automation-start/README.md

-# Itential Automation start Action
+# Itential Automation Start Action
 A Github action that will start Itential automations.

 ## Table of Contents